Cenchrus purpureus: Description

 Cenchrus purpureus (or napier grass) is a monocot C4 perennial grass in the family Poaceae.
 It is tall and forms in robust bamboo-like clumps.
 It is a heterozygous plant, but seeds rarely fully form; more often it reproduces vegetatively through stolons which are horizontal shoots above the soil that extend from the parent plant to offspring.
 It requires low water and nutrient inputs.
 The Elephant grass was crossed with Pearl millet species to form Bajra Nappier.
 Subsequent work was done to decrease the internode length of Elephant grass.
 Napier grass plantations produce about 40 tonnes of dry biomass per hectare per year with an average energy content 18 GJ (5 MWh) per tonne, and the grass can be harvested many times per year.

 Generally, the grass is harvested in relatively short intervals (every 1 to 3 months) when it is to be used as fodder for animals (its main use), and relatively long intervals (4–12 months) when used for bioenergy.
 Longer intervals increases the stem/leaf ratio, making the forage harder to chew and digest, but in many cases the annual dry yield increases.
 The grass can reach a height of 7-8 meters after 4 months of growth.
-It produces best growth between 25 and 40 °C, and little growth below about 15 °C, with growth ceasing at 10 °C. Tops are killed by frost, but plants re-grow with the onset of warm, moist conditions.
+It produces best growth between 25 and 40 °C(77 and 104°F), and little growth below about 15 °C(59°F), with growth ceasing at 10 °C(50°F).
+Tops are killed by frost, but plants re-grow with the onset of warm, moist conditions.
 Napier grass grows from sea level to over 2,000 m elevation.

 It can be propagated through seeds, however as seed production is inconsistent, collection is difficult.
 Alternatively, it can be planted through stem cuttings of the stolons.
 The cuttings can be planted by inserting them along furrows 75 cm apart, both along and between rows.